ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

    whereas the right hand (yellow arrow) indicates a positive or negative delta</figcaption>
 </figure>

+This fits the learning goals (mentioned on the afterword) because:
-So, why is this a match?
-One reason is that it is a data stream, where the data originates on the sensor, is transformed, and eventually it "moves" the simulator.
-Another reason is the "end to end machine learning system" requirement fits well: the transformation of the data is a classification problem, where the positions of the hand have a label, which itself can be mapped to an instruction.
-Also, it covers the machine learning cycle:
+1. The RoboArm Controller is a data stream, where the data originates on the sensor, is transformed, and eventually it "moves" the simulator.
+1. The RoboArm Controller can be controlled with a machine learning part because the transformation of the data is a classification problem, where the positions of the hand have a label, which itself can be mapped to an instruction.
-Gather the data, prepare the data, choose a model, train the model, tune the hyperparameters, test the model, export the model, import the model into a "production" system, and use it to make predictions.
+1. The RoboArm Controller enables the practice of the machine learning framework because it is an end to end machine learning system, executing the following steps: Gather the data, prepare the data, choose a model, train the model, tune the hyperparameters, test the model, export the model, import the model into a "production" system, and use it to make predictions.

-Spoiler alert: Apache Kafka has not yet been implemented, let's see what the future says :)

-## Evolution of the project

-The strategy to achieve the goals were:
-1. Do a Minimum Viable Product
-1. Do Small iterations to create small pieces with clearly testable deltas
-1. Tackle the riskiest things first

-I made an initial prototype, where I learned some nice stuff, but I'll leave the evolution to another post.

-## Roadmap

-Tackle the following challenges:

-1. Get data from the sensor
-1. Model the simulated robotic arm, control it, and communicate it with the exterior
-1. Transform sensor data into movements:  Process data and communicate both components

 ## Architecture